abidhmuhsin/ifurno/README.md

 Each visit is important to us,

-[Please click here](https://wa.me/8075328072) to see our product catalogue or get direct chat support on our [whatsapp business channel](https://wa.me/8075328072)
+[Please click here](https://wa.me/8075328072) to see our product catalogue or direct chat on our [whatsapp business channel](https://wa.me/8075328072).